readium/guided-navigation/README.md

 | ---- | ----------- | ------ |
 | `multipleImages` | Two or more references to images or regions of different images. | Array of URI |

-*Example 9: Two page spread that contains a panel across the entire spread*
+*Example: Two page spread that contains a panel across the entire spread*

 ```json
 {